hhuebert/sobotify/README.md

 ### Set of Python environment

-The following instruction are based on using Conda to set up the two different Python versions required for the Sobotify main part (Python 3.8) and for the Pepper robot (Python 2.7)
+The following instruction are based on using Miniconda3 to set up the two different Python versions required for the Sobotify main part (Python 3.8) and for the Pepper robot (Python 2.7)
 * Get and install for example miniconda https://docs.conda.io/en/latest/miniconda.html However, you can also use regular Python installation instead of Conda, as sobotify is not dependent on any other Conda packages (everything requried can be installe with pip)